MonikaSuchoszek/beyond-the-known/_posts/en/2018-10-31-Buddha-Park.markdown

 coords:
   lat: 17.912435
   lng: 102.764951

+gallery_items:
+  - image: "/assets/Laos/BuddhaPark/DSC03211.jpg"
+    gallery_image: "/assets/gallery/buddahpark.jpg"
+    description: "Buddha Park, a sculpture park with more than 200 religious statues made of concrete near Vientiane."
 ---

 Buddha Park, located 26km from the city center, was our main destination for that day.
 We decided to use the public transportation to get there and it turned out to be an easy and cheap solution.
 First you need to go to the central bus station which is divided into two parts: CBS1 and CBS2.
 You can easily find an information boards about bus routes and prices with the description in English.
 It was necessary to get bus number 14 from the CBS2 part of the bus station and after around 40 min of a bus ride we arrived to